Wednesday, October 20, 2021

 The red box version.

-Let's say, Toyco decides to wipe its hands of the figure.
-The relatively new toy company hasn't been able to successfully market the figure and get the return on investment (injection mold tooling costs for a figure this size was very expensive).
-So, they shop the figure around and find a buyer in Korean outfit Intecs Ltd. Intecs agree to buy the mold.
-Toyco transfers the rights, the tooling and associated collateral like instructions, stock photos, packaging dies etc. to Intecs.
-Toyco has now clawed back some or most of their investment.
-As of that moment, Astro Magnum has gone from a money sink to almost pure profit.
+Let's say, the toy is not doing great.
+Toyco realises it needs to cut production costs, or increase distribution in other markets, or both.
+The relatively new toy company hasn't been able to successfully market the figure and get the return on investment (injection mold tooling costs for a figure this size was very expensive, and they were probably contracting a domestic fabricator).
+So, they shop around and find a fabricator in Korean outfit Intecs Ltd. Toyco transfers the tooling and associated collateral like instructions, stock photos, packaging dies etc., to Intecs.

 Intecs immediately starts manufacturing the toy and exports it as Spark Man, © 1983 Intecs Ltd. - it says so right on the box and figure.
 The Transfer could have been done as early as before the end of 1983, but this could also just indicate the date the Japanese patent application was filed by Toyco.
-The figure is identical to the final version of Astro Magnum that Toyco manufactured I.e., clear parts.
+The November 21 1986 JPO Design Gazette indicates that the design registration process (not patent) was begun by Toyco on January 27th 1984 (Showa 59).
+Toyco maintains rights to the figure as they have the design registration in Japan and the toy mold retains the Toyco trademark.
+Instead of removing the trademark, Intecs registers the trademark in Korea (as such I may refer equally to both Intecs and Toyco and licensors).
+The Sparkman figure is identical to the final version of Astro Magnum that Toyco manufactured e.g., clear parts.
 All the tooling is the same (following the tooling is key in this story).
 Intecs appears to have some distribution network, with plans to distribute this toy in UK, US, HK, Korea, Taiwan (as indicated by patent applications on the box).

 This is Intec's figure.